-But when something wakes me up in the middle of the night or if there is something happening in my community, I have an AR 15 Rifle that is my number one primary choice.
+But when something wakes me up in the middle of the night or if there is something happening in my community, I have an AR 15 rifle that is my number one primary choice for a deterrent.

 Buying a gun for home defense

-The best gun for home defense is one of a mixed bag of excellent choices.
-Hopefully, you’re now more informed on the different gun categories and your options within them.
+Hopefully, you’re now more informed on the different gun categories and your options for guarding your home.
 Choose wisely and carefully, and always ensure you have the necessary training to operate your chosen firearm safely and proficiently.

-Now that you have a good idea or have decided which gun for home defense if right for you, I’ll explain how to buy a gun.
+Now that you have a good idea or have decided which gun for home protection is right for you, consider the best gun safe for your home and vehicle.